Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/codespaces/developing-in-codespaces/developing-in-a-codespace.md

 ---
 title: Developing in a codespace
-intro: 'You can open a codespace on {% data variables.product.product_name %}, then develop using {% data variables.product.prodname_vscode %}''s features.'
+intro: "You can open a codespace on {% data variables.product.product_name %}, then develop using {% data variables.product.prodname_vscode %}'s features."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
-permissions: 'You can develop in codespaces you''ve created for repositories owned by organizations using {% data variables.product.prodname_team %} and {% data variables.product.prodname_ghe_cloud %}.'
+permissions: "You can develop in codespaces you've created for repositories owned by organizations using {% data variables.product.prodname_team %} and {% data variables.product.prodname_ghe_cloud %}."
 redirect_from:
   - /github/developing-online-with-github-codespaces/developing-in-a-codespace
   - /github/developing-online-with-codespaces/developing-in-a-codespace
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces
   - Fundamentals
   - Developer
 ---

 ## About development with {% data variables.product.prodname_codespaces %}